mildred/nimnews/README.md

 - [ ] Include the SMTP server, probably as a process spawned from NimNews.

-- [ ] Be 8-bit safe, end line markers are probably to blame here.
+- [ ] Be binary safe, end line markers are probably to blame here.

 Build
 -----